chandlerc/blog/content/slides/2026-memory-safety-deep-3/90_addendum.md

 ## `const`

 - Means: restricting permission to mutate through this path
-- Const in Carbon is on pointers and references, not types
+- Const in Carbon is on places (and therefore pointers and references), not types
-- Const not immutability
+- Const ≠ immutability
   - Arises naturally from non-exclusive pointers: if pointer `p` can point to `x` or `y`, and `x` is immutable, can't change through `p`, but a change to `y` might be observed through `p`.
   - Better match for C++
 - Invalidation requires mutation, can use const to limit permissions, reducing the effects of generic or otherwise type erased code